sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 Default aspect ratio is 16:9, so if your monitor has this, you don't need to change anything.

-If your monitor is 4:3, you should edit hardware.h, comment the `#define AR_16_9 1` line, and uncomment the `#define AR_4_3 1` line.
+If your monitor is 4:3, you should edit config.h, comment the `#define AR_16_9 1` line, and uncomment the `#define AR_4_3 1` line.

 #### Upload the data filesystem

-If using internal flash storage (USE_INT_FLASH #defined in hardware.h), you must copy some files to internal storage using this procedure.
+If using internal flash storage (USE_INT_FLASH #defined in config.h), you must copy some files to internal storage using this procedure.

 `PlatformIO > Project Tasks > Upload File System Image`